appium/appium-xcuitest-driver/README.md

 * module versions below `2.96.0` only supports XCode 8 and newer
 * module version `2.96.0` and above only supports XCode 9 and newer
 * module version `3.0.0` and above only supports Xcode 10 and newer
+* module version `3.32.0` and above only supports Xcode 10.2 and newer

 ## Sim Resetting